carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

     -   Represents all of the operands of an operation.

+*   `ref` ( input )

+    -   Represents a reference to the a variable or directive, that must have already been resolved, that may be used as a parameter to a `custom` directive.
+    -   Used to pass previously parsed entities to custom directives.
+    -   The input may be any directive or variable, aside from `functional-type` and `custom`.

 *   `regions`

     -   Represents all of the regions of an operation.